-In this chapter we first present the classical formulation of the discrete-time optimal filtering as recursive Bayesian inference.
-Then the classical Kalman filters, extended Kalman filters and statistical linearization based filters are presented in terms of the general theory.
-In addition to the classical algorithms the unscented Kalman filter, general Gaussian filters, Gauss-Hermite Kalman filters and cubature Kalman filters are also presented.
+In this chapter we first present the classical formulation of discrete-time optimal filtering as recursive Bayesian inference.
+Then the classical Kalman filter, extended Kalman filters and statistical linearization based filters are presented in terms of the general theory.
+In addition to the classical algorithms the unscented Kalman filter, general Gaussian filters, Gauss-Hermite Kalman filters, Fourier-Hermite Kalman filters, and cubature Kalman filters are also presented.
 Sequential importance resampling based particle filtering, as well as Rao-Blackwellized particle filtering are also covered.

-For more information, reader is referred to various articles and books cited at the appropriate sections.
+For more information, reader is referred to various articles and books cited in the appropriate sections.
 The following books also contain useful information on the subject:

-- Classic books: Lee (1964); Bucy and Joseph (1968); Meditch (1969); Jazwinski (1970); Sage and Melsa (1971); Gelb (1974); Anderson and Moore (1979); Maybeck (1979, 1982a) - More recent books on linear and non-linear Kalman filtering: Bar-Shalom et al. (2001); Grewal and Andrews (2001); Crassidis and Junkins (2004) - Recent books with particle filters also: Ristic et al. (2004); Candy (2009)
+- Classic books: Lee (1964); Bucy and Joseph (1968); Meditch (1969); Jazwinski (1970); Sage and Melsa (1971); Gelb (1974); Anderson and Moore (1979); Maybeck (1979, 1982a). - More recent books on linear and non-linear Kalman filtering: Bar-Shalom et al. (2001); Grewal and Andrews (2001); Crassidis and Junkins (2004). - Recent books with particle filters also: Ristic et al. (2004); Candy (2009); Challa et al. (2011); Crisan and Rozovskii (2011).